hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 - **cache-writer-factory:** The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.integration.CacheWriter` instance to the cache
 - **expiry-policy-factory:** The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.expiry.ExpiryPolicy` instance to the cache
-- **entry-listener:** A set of configurations to describe a `javax.cache.event.CacheEntryListener` -- *old-value-required*: If set to true previously assigned values for the affected keys will be send to the `javax.cache.event.CacheEntryListener` implementation, this value creates additional traffic, defaults to false
+- **entry-listener:** A set of configurations to describe a `javax.cache.event.CacheEntryListener`
- -- *synchronous*: If set to true an the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner, default to false
+  - *old-value-required*: If set to true previously assigned values for the affected keys will be send to the `javax.cache.event.CacheEntryListener` implementation, this value creates additional traffic, defaults to false
- -- **entry-listener-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryListener` instance
+  - *synchronous*: If set to true an the `javax.cache.event.CacheEntryListener` implementation will be called in a synchronous manner, default to false
- -- **entry-event-filter-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryEventFilter` instance
+  - **entry-listener-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryListener` instance

-TODO
+  - **entry-event-filter-factory**: The fully qualified class name of the `javax.cache.configuration.Factory` implementation providing a `javax.cache.event.CacheEntryEventFilter` instance

 #### Programmatic Configuration